-It should be noted that all Rowan College at Gloucester County students who officially participate in dual activities at another college or university are responsible for being aware of, and are held accountable for adhering to the conduct policies and procedures at both institutions.
+It should be noted that all College students who officially participate in dual activities at another college or university are responsible for being aware of, and are held accountable for, adhering to the conduct policies and procedures at both institutions.

-These administrative procedures have been designed to protect the student, to be fair to all parties, to prevent the imposition of inappropriate penalties and to offer the right to appeal.
+These administrative procedures have been designed to protect the student, to be fair to all parties, to prevent the imposition of inappropriate penalties, and to offer the right to appeal.

-In all situations, the student will be informed of the charges, allowed to be represented, provided with written copy of the complaint and be given an opportunity to appeal.
+In all situations, the student will be informed of the charges, allowed to be represented, provided with a written copy of the complaint, and be given an opportunity to appeal.
+The proceedings will include a prompt, fair, and impartial process from initial investigation to the final result.